waelhammoudeh/overpass-4-slackware/README.md

 thing is time and patience in addition to the followings:

-  * Hardware demands for memory at least 4 GB, fast hard disk - Solid State Drive or NVME - with disk space at least 50 GB for a small one country area and 64 bit multi core processor.
+  * Hardware demands for memory at least 4 GB, fast hard disk - Solid State Drive or NVME - with disk space at least 70 GB for a small one country area and 64 bit multi core processor.
   * Basic knowledge of Unix / Linux commands, not afraid to use the terminal.
-  * Software tool to operate on OSM data files, I recommend Osmium Command Line Tools - I have a SlackBuild script next to this repository.
+  * Software tool to operate on OSM data files, I recommend Osmium Command Line Tools - use my [SlackBuild](https://github.com/waelhammoudeh/osmium-tool_slackbuild) script to build slackware package.
      You may use other tools.
-  * Caveat to keep in mind that I am NOT an overpass expert neither very smart.
+  * Caveat to keep in mind is that I am NOT an overpass expert neither very smart.

 #### Organization:

 This repository has two directories; the first is "overpass-slackbuild" where I placed the build script for Slackware package.
-The second directory is the "Guide" where you will find instruction files for overpass setup and other essential information.
+The second directory is the "Guide" where you will find instructions and files for overpass setup and other essential information.

 Guide details are provided in README files in the "Guide" directory as follows: